o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

 ### Build type

 1. **Source engine** - Choose this build type if you plan to make frequent changes to the engine source code.
-The engine can be built by itself, if your primary interest is engine development, or it can also be built with a project that uses your custom build.
+The engine can be built by itself if your primary interest is engine development, or it can also be built with a project that uses your custom build.

 1. **Pre-built SDK engine** - Choose this build type if you're primarily interested in creating a distributable engine for project development, and you plan to make only infrequent changes to the engine source.